-With an inverted pyramid, the base lays at the top and the point lays in located at the bottom.
+In an inverted pyramid, the base lies at the top and the point lays in located at the bottom.
 In terms of a press release, this means the headline and most crucial information should be put at the start of the story, not at the end.

 There are different rules about punctuation.
 The most used will relate to commas.

-I had an ice-cream, fruits, and coffee for breakfast.
+I had ice cream, fruits, and coffee for breakfast.

 In the USA, and in AP style, you should omit the last comma (sometimes called the Oxford comma):

-I had an ice-cream, fruits and coffee for breakfast.
+I had ice cream, fruits, and coffee for breakfast.

 It’s better to avoid first or second-person pronouns, such as you or yours.
 The AP Stylebook has strict guidelines regarding this part of speech.
 All press releases and news stories have to be written in the third person only.

 AP style specifies rules for how numbers should be written.
 You should spell out numbers from 1 to 9.
 After that, use numerals, like 10, 15, or 22.
 However, write out the full number if it goes at the beginning of a sentence.
 For example: Ten children were injured when . . .
 In headlines, use numerals for numbers 10 and above..

 Avoid choosing uncommon fonts.
 Instead, use the basics like Times New Roman or Arial.
 This is obligatory because media stocks use these fonts when publishing articles.
 Also, your font sizes matter and should only be one point apart in size: e.g., your headline should be 14, your subhead should be 13, and your body should be 12.

 All headlines and subheads should be typed in the title case.
 For example: Nonprofit Launches New Charity Coat Drive.
 This rule only applies to headlines and subheads.
 Other capitalizations should only turn to the appropriate noun.